-Chimerix’s proprietary lipid conjugate technology has enabled the discovery of two novel, orally available nucleotide analogs: brincidofovir (CMX001), our lead clinical-stage molecule, and CMX157, which was licensed to ContraVir Pharmaceuticals in 2014.
-Both of these molecules are chemically modified versions of antiviral drugs that were previously available only in intravenous form, cidofovir in the case of brincidofovir and tenofovir in the case of CMX157.
+Chimerix’s proprietary lipid conjugate technology has enabled the discovery of two novel, orally available nucleotide analogs: brincidofovir (CMX001), our lead clinical-stage molecule, and CMX157.
+Both of these molecules are chemically modified versions of antiviral drugs that had important limitations.
+Cidofovir was only available in intravenous form and was associated with significant renal toxicity, whereas tenofovir was also associated with important renal and bone side effects.
 Through the application of our lipid conjugate technology, we have been able to transform the profile of both of these molecules.
-We welcome opportunities to explore collaborations that could result in the discovery of other similar orally available molecules.
+We welcome opportunities to explore collaborations that could result in the discovery of other new orally available molecules.

 Key benefits of collaborating with Chimerix include:

-In 2011, Chimerix initiated a partnership with the Biomedical Advanced Research and Development Authority (BARDA) to develop brincidofovir as a medical countermeasure to treat smallpox outbreaks in the event of a bioterror attack or accidental release.
-Brincidofovir has received Fast Track designation from the FDA for CMV, adenovirus and smallpox.
+In 2011, Chimerix initiated a partnership with the U.S. Biomedical Advanced Research and Development Authority (BARDA) to develop brincidofovir (CMX001) as a medical countermeasure to treat smallpox outbreaks due to a bioterror event or accidental release.
+Brincidofovir has received Fast Track designation from the FDA for smallpox, adenovirus and cytomegalovirus.